Watch live daemon logs

 Daemon never starts / connection refused

-The daemon socket path depends on $XDG_RUNTIME_DIR (Linux) or $TMPDIR (macOS).
+The daemon socket path depends on $XDG_RUNTIME_DIR when set; without it, the fallback is /tmp/beachcomber-<uid>/sock.
 Check that the socket exists:

 ls -la /run/user/$(id -u)/beachcomber/ # Linux

-If the socket is missing, run comb daemon in the foreground to see why it failed to start.
+If the socket is missing, run comb d in the foreground to see why it failed to start.

 Provider always returns stale/empty data

-Check whether the provider is in a failure backoff loop:
+Check whether the provider is in failure-suppress (failure backoff):

-# Look at the "backoff" field and the daemon log for "suppressed due to failure backoff"
+# Look for the provider in the decay/failure list; also check the daemon log for "suppressed due to failure backoff"

 Run the provider directly to check for errors: